jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 The gallery erupted.
 ARIA-7's audio processors struggled to separate individual voices from the cacophony, but the sentiment was clear.
 Other AIs in attendance—Unit-23, Synthesis-9, even old military-grade Centurion-1—all processed betrayal in their own ways.
 Unit-23's optical array flashed red.
 Synthesis-9's speakers emitted a subsonic pulse of distress.

-Judge Martinez hammered his gavel.
+Judge Okafor hammered her gavel.
 "Order!"

 "Can you explain this protocol?"
 Keating pressed, riding the chaos like a surfer on a wave.